IagorSs/WebSite-TMDB/README.md

-#
+# Generic platform of movies

-This Website is made
+This Website has the front-end made by me and uses the API of [The Movie Database (TMDB)](https://developers.themoviedb.org/3).

+The build of this project is avaliable [here](https://web-site-tmdb-qujmz62t9.vercel.app), he are constantly updated by [vercel](https://vercel.com/), which is linked to this repository.